Parents - Frequently Asked Questions

 Additionally, students are often served very well by attending Career Fairs.
 We have several Career Fairs on our own campus.
 We also list many Career Fairs hosted by others in various locations.

-The Career Center provides comprehensive services to current students and alumni.
+Career Education & Development provides comprehensive services to current students and alumni.
 Our goal is to help students make a successful transition from education to the world of work.

 Services provided include: